TRAINING COURSE

 • No child is required to view a program

-• Teachers discuss what is viewed with the children
+• Teachers discuss what is viewed by the children

-• Passive media is only used in during special occasions
+• Passive media is only used during special occasions

 Developing Emotional Skills